kampaitees/Linear-Regression/README.md

-**In practice we will stop the algorithm when magnitude of the gradient(*first derivative*) is less than some threshold(&epsilon;) set by us only.
+**In practice we will stop the algorithm when magnitude of the *First Derivative* is less than some threshold(&epsilon;) set by us only.
 The reason for this is that in practice, we can never get to the minimum of the function because of randomness in the dataset so we are happy with the parameters that are exactly not optimum but very near to the optimum parameters.**